Cygnut/hookshot-server/README.md

 # hookshot-server
-Node.js web app providing remote access to the device it is hosted on.
+NodeJs web app providing remote access to the device it is hosted on.
 The API is fully consumed by the Hookshot.Client phone app, but there is current effort to provide a HTML client.

 The aim of this solution is to:
 * Be easy to install.